 They feel that it should not be the case and that they are losing ground in the battle against their weight.
 This is not the case.

-Patient who have achieved the desired weight should stop or tail down their medications simply because it is not needed so much any more.
+Patient who has achieved the desired weight should stop or tail down their medications simply because it is not needed so much any more.
 There is no need to have an ultra low calorie diet.
 The seemingly impossible has been done.
 One is now motivated and is armed with tools learned along the way to keep the weight off.

 This is what I think of weight loss medications.
 The time is now, let’s get great things done!